Greek state workers disrupt audit talks, again

 But the meetings with the "troika" of auditors have got off to a bumpy start, with state workers protesting against the austerity measures the government pledged to lure the inspectors back to Athens.
 Access to several ministries was blocked.

-Prime Minister George Papandreou's Socialist government plans to cut its wage bill by 20 percent and put about 30,000 people in a so-called "labour reserve," effectively a waiting-room for redundancy.
+Prime Minister George Papandreou's Socialist government plans to cut its wage bill by 20 percent and put about 30,000 people in a so-called "labor reserve," effectively a waiting-room for redundancy.

 DISSENT